Clay Regazzoni: After Formula One

-An account of his life can be found in his autobiography È questione di cuore ("It's a Matter of Heart") published in the mid-1980s.
+An account of Regazzoni's life can be found in his autobiography È questione di cuore ("It's a Matter of Heart") published in the mid-1980s.
 His post-Formula One career occasionally saw him as a commentator for Swiss and Italian television.
 A second book about his experience at the Dakar Rally, E la corsa continua ("And the race goes on") was published in 1988.
 He once commented to Niki Lauda, his ten years younger teammate, that "if you drive as tensed up as you behave yourself towards women, you will never become great."

 Death

 On 15 December 2006, Regazzoni was killed when the Chrysler Voyager he was driving hit the rear of a lorry on the Italian A1 motorway, near Parma.
 Crash investigators estimate that he was travelling at approximately 100 km/h at the time and, despite early speculation, an autopsy specifically excluded a heart attack from being responsible for Regazzoni's loss of control.
 His funeral was held on 23 December, in Lugano, and was attended by Niki Lauda, Arturo Merzario, Jackie Stewart, Emerson Fittipaldi, and Peter Sauber, among many luminaries from the Formula One world.